 - ➙ HERO11 Black + Accessories Bundle: $399 @ GoPro.com

 - ➙ HERO11 Black Creator Edition: $529 @ GoPro.com

 You might be wanting to use your GoPro as a traditional webcam for videoconferencing Zoom meetings or classes or virtual cocktail hours.
 Or have a virtual visit with your doctor or family member.
 Or maybe you’re a teacher looking to record classes or tutorials, or a vlogger trying to build a following.
 Basically, there are a bunch of different reasons you might be wanting to do this.

-And it’s a very good way to put these older HERO4 cameras to use.
+And it’s a very good way to put these older HERO4 cameras to use rather than just let them sit around gathering dust.
 (You can also trade one in to get $100 off the latest GoPro model.)

 So if you have a HERO4 Black or Silver lying around, here’s a guide to sending out a live video feed to a computer to use as a webcam or to record video directly to the computer.